MarkusG/setter/notes.md

 couple of methods for determining whether three cards form a set.
 My clever bitwise implementation is actually slower than the more straightforward add-and-take-mod-3 approach, but it is more memory efficient.
 I'll cover both.

+I was going to make the edge color detection use the distance function as well, but it seems like thresholding actually works better in that context, so I'll keep it.